PerfectlySoft/Perfect/README.md

 * [Examples](Examples/#examples) - A set of examples which show how to utilize Perfect.

 ## Getting Started
-After cloning the repository or downloading and expanding the zip, navigate to the Examples directory and open the Examples.xcworkspace file.
+After cloning the repository or downloading and expanding the zip file, navigate to the Examples directory and open the Examples.xcworkspace file.
+Each of the example projects consist of a target for an iOS mobile app and a corresponding server module.
+Each server module is associated with the **Perfect Server HTTP App** permitting it to be launched directly from within Xcode.
+By default, the server will listen on localhost on port **8181** and each example iOS app will attempt to contact the local server on that port.

+Check the [README](Examples/#examples) in the Examples directory for further instructions.